eliofio/PrOpRe/README.md

     | Nsites-1   Nsites-2   Nsites-3   .....
 Nsites-N |
     ----------------------------------------------------
   ```

-* _`NumberWindows`_: Optional argument (`-w/--NumberWindows`) that specifies the number of intervals into which the x-axes (Resolution) is divided.
-Thus, the lenght of the interval is fixed, whereas the number of points that fall inside each interval is variable, as shown schematically in Fig.3.
-By default, _W = 50_.
-Knowing the value of _W_ it is possible to define the bin as _1/W_ (at numeratore "1" is the total lenght of x-axis: indeed, the resolution goes between 0 and 1, and thus the lenght is actually 1).
-In interval of same bin lenght, the calulation of Hk_avg is computed, whereas by construction, the value of Hs_avg corresponds at the center value of binlenght.
-Using this flag (-w) the default value can be easily changed.
+* **`NumberWindows`**: This is an optional argument (`-w/--NumberWindows`) that specifies the number of intervals into which the x-axis (Resolution) is divided.
+The length of each interval is fixed, while the number of points falling within each interval can vary.
+This is illustrated schematically in **Figure 3**.
+By default, the value of _W_ is set to 50, but you can modify it using the `-w` flag if desired.
+Since the Resolution axis ranges from 0 to 1 by definition, the length of each interval,  also referred to as _bin_, is thus defined as $1/W$.
+Within intervals of the same bin size, the average value of $H_s$ (denoted as $Hs_{\text{avg}}$) is obtained at the midpoint of each bin.
+On the other hand, the average value of $H_k$ ($Hk_{\text{avg}}$) is computed for each window by taking the arithmetic mean of all the Relevance values within that specific window.

-* _`SlopeRange`_: Optional argument (`-s/--SlopeRange`) that specifies how to find the best interval of this average new curve for computing the optimal number of sites.
-From literature we know that the slope $\mu = -1$ is associated to the point of optimal tradeoff between parsimony of the representation (low resolution) and its informativeness (high relevance).
-Therefore, specifically, after computing the average values of Hs and Hk, whatever the option chosen, two ways of defining this argument are possible:
+* **`SlopeRange`**: This is an optional argument that determines how to find the best interval on the average curve with slope $\mu$ close to -1 for computing the optimal number of sites. the slope $\mu = -1$ is associated to the point of optimal tradeoff between parsimony of the representation (low resolution) and its informativeness (high relevance).
+There are two ways to define this argument:
-    * It is possible to define a range close to -1 in terms of percentage (default: from -1.10 to -0.90 that corresponds at 10% and taking the rightmost value in such range (i.e. with higher Resolution).
-Higher range values could be not good, since we want a slope very close to -1.
-Default value = 10%;
+     * _Percentage Range_: By default, the argument is set as a range close to -1 in terms of percentage.
+The default range spans from -1.10 to -0.90, which corresponds to a 10% range.
+Within this range, the rightmost value with a higher resolution is chosen.
+It is generally preferred to select a range with values close to -1: selecting a higher percentage range could result in values that are too far from -1 and therefore not optimal for finding the best interval on the average curve and, consequently, the optimal number of sites.
-    * Another possibility is to take the closest value of slope to -1.
-In this case 'closest' string has to be used [-s/--SlopeRange closest]
+     * _Closest Value_: Alternatively, you can specify the argument as "closest" (`-s closest`) to identify the closest value of the slope to -1.
+This option allows you to find the specific point on the curve that has the slope closest to -1.

 ## 6.5 - Output
-This code returns 4 plots in PDF format, and a TXT file:
+This code generates 4 PDF plots and a TXT file as output:

-* _`Reso.pdf`_: Resolution & Relevance curve: same colors are indicative of Hs-Hk points come out from same number of retained sites and different mappings.
-        Moreover a zoom of the region of interest (where the slope $\mu$ is close to -1) is also shown on the same plot;
+* _`Reso.pdf`_: A plot showing the Resolution and Relevance curve, where points with the same color indicate Hs-Hk points from the same number of retained sites and different mappings.
+This plot also includes a zoomed-in region where the slope $\mu$ is close to -1.

-* _`Zoom-Reso.pdf`_: Zoom of Relevance & Resolution curve (Hk-Hs) in the windows where the slope is -1;
+* _`Zoom-Reso.pdf`_:Zoom-Reso.pdf: A zoomed-in plot of the Relevance and Resolution curve (Hk-Hs) in the windows where the slope is -1.

-* _`slope.pdf`_: Slope against an increasing index (_1_ to _N_ points);
+* _`slope.pdf`_: A plot of the slope values against an increasing index (from 1 to N points).

-* _`histo_Nsites.pdf`_ Histogram of Frequencies, that is the number of sites with more occourrences.
+* _`histo_Nsites.pdf`_ A histogram of frequencies, which shows the number of sites with more occurrences.

-* _`Opt-number-of-sites.txt`_: file showing a summary of the arguments employed and, more important, the optimal number of sites of a biomolcule starting from an atomistic trajectory, such that the loss of information after decimating atoms is minimized.
+* _`Opt-number-of-sites.txt`_: A text file that provides a summary of the arguments used and, more importantly, the optimal number of sites for a biomolecule derived from an atomistic trajectory, such that the loss of information after decimating atoms is minimized.